-Eleven years after the brand's launch, a certain "jazz stripe" was conceptualized from the random doodles of its owner, Paul Van Doren.
-This now famous strip is incorporated as part of Van's shoe and then called the "side stripe."
+Eleven years after the brand's launch, a particular "jazz stripe" was conceptualized from the random doodles of its owner, Paul Van Doren.
+From his notebook, the emblem was incorporated as part of the shoe design, which, since then, became the Vans “Side Stripe.”
 Known for previously naming their shoes with numbers, the iconic Vans Old Skool garnered the name Vans #36.
-During its initial launch, the shoe came in three colorways but the Stacy Peralta version, coming in a royal blue number, was the most popular.
+Other than its unique style feature, the leather panels, a first of which for the brand was a hit among its fans because of its increased durability.
+During its initial launch in 1977, the shoe came in three colorways but the Stacy Peralta version, coming in a royal blue number, was the most popular.

 The 1980s became an era for Old Skool fans to creative.
 Because of its versatile silhouette, the shoe became the perfect canvas for customizable designs and an outlet to be more creative.
 It paved the way for the brand to engrave on its DNA that its shoes are an expression of personalities, opening its doors on the customizable feature in 2004.

-- The platform is measured at 1 ½ inches.
+- The platform is measured at 1 ½ inch.

 - The Vans Old Skool Platform has the signature Waffle outsole for maximum grip.